DHTMLX/docs-diagram/docs/api/data_collection/map_method.md

 @signature: {`map(callback: DataCallback<T>): T[];`}

 @params:
-- handler			function		a function that will be called for each item of a diagram
+- `callback: function` - a function that will be called for each item of a component

+@returns:
+A new array of items where each item is the result of the callback function.

 @example:
 //getting ids of all elements of the diagram (shapes, links, groups, swimlanes) diagram.data.map(function(item){
     console.log(item.id);
 });

 @descr: